spcl/.github/profile/gsoc.md

 #### [SeBS] Benchmarking serverless applications
 * **Description**: In SeBS, we focus on serverless functions and workflows.
 However, serverless is a rapidly changing field, and a new trend is building entire applications from serverless functions.
 These include, for example, using [various cloud triggers to compose functions](https://github.com/joe4dev/trigger-bench/) and porting [microservice benchmarks](https://github.com/delimitrou/DeathStarBench) to serverless.
 Users of SeBS would greatly benefit from being able to benchmark such complex applications and understand the performance bottlenecks of FaaS platforms.
 Based on existing open-source implementations, one should propose representative applications covering new, exciting use cases of serverless.
-* **Expected outcome**: Contributing to SeBS two-three benchmarks covering the open-source applications, with documentation, automatic invocation, and performance metrics.
+* **Expected outcome**: Contributing to SeBS two or three benchmarks covering the open-source applications, with documentation, automatic invocation, and performance metrics.
 * **Skills required**: Python, Docker, C++/Go.
 Basic experience with cloud storage, APIs and RPC will be necessary.
 * **Project size** - 350 hours (large).
 * **Difficulty** - Medium/Difficult.